Vibe Coding Is Tanking DE Interview Pass Rates in 2026

 );

 62% of organizations still prohibit AI use in technical interviews.
 Only about 25% of employers in New York allow it during live coding.
-The majority of your interview loops will be AI-hostile.
+The majority of interview loops will be AI-hostile.
 Plan accordingly.

-Here's a typical design question where AI falls apart:
+A typical design question where AI falls apart:

 # Interviewer: "Design the ingestion layer for this pipeline.